MetAnnotate/metannoviz/README.md

 comparisons may be biased.
 So be careful before saying that one gene is more/less prevalent than another if the #s are close.
 Once normalization is finished, the function prints some normalization stats to the screen for the user's interest.
+5. _Combines any replicates_ in your data (i.e., samples with the same `Dataset` name in the info file you provided).
+The code calculates the average normalized abundance for each taxon in each Dataset, along with standard deviations.
+Note that standard deviations are not plotted in the default metannoviz plots -- if you want to view or visualize these data, you will need to export the data as a table, for example via `explore(metannotate_data_mapped)$data`, and then produce a custom plot.
-5. _Filters_ out low relative abundance taxa, for plotting purposes.
+6. _Filters_ out low relative abundance taxa, for plotting purposes.
 - `top_x`: if >=1 (e.g., 10), then the script keeps the top __ most abundant taxa within each sample for plotting.
 If <1 (e.g., 0.02), then the script keeps all taxa of __ (e.g., 2%) proportional abundance or higher within each sample for plotting.